 - Adequate supplies of equipment, disinfectants and PPE must be ensured before the study begins and must not detract from the local community’s ability to respond to a potential surge.

+At SDSU, masks are optional.
 Because human subject and clinical research may be conducted off-campus or within affiliated medical units, research teams should also be familiar with and follow the guidelines, procedures and timelines developed by those entities.
 As new information about COVID-19 becomes available and its prevalence within our environment changes, these guidelines will be periodically re-evaluated and adjusted and researchers may need to modify their plans accordingly.

 The Human Subjects Committee (also known as the Institutional Review Board or IRB) assures that risks to human research subjects are minimized, consent is voluntary and informed and confidentiality is protected.
 The Committee upholds the principles articulated in the Belmont Report and applies the regulations articulated in the Common Rule.